Khempitcha/DIP_CALCULATOR/README.md

 2. debugging error

 ## Disclaimer
 for educational purpose only.
-Run on your qwn risk.
+Run on your own risk.